Cagayan Battles of 1582: Debunking the Hoax

 They say that Juan Pablo sailed with his fleet—which comprised the ship “Sant Jusepe,” the admiral’s galley, and five fragatas—from the port of Bigan, situated in Ylocos, about thirty-five days’ journey from Cagayan.

+As he sailed out, he encountered a Chinese pirate, who very soon surrendered.
 He put seventeen soldiers aboard of her and continued his course.
 While rounding Cape Borgador near Cagayan one fair morning at dawn, they found themselves near a Japanese ship, which Juan Pablo engaged with the admiral’s galley in which he himself was.

-With his artillery he shot away their mainmast and killed several men
+With his artillery he shot away their mainmast and killed several men.

 The Japanese put out grappling-irons and poured two hundred men aboard the galley, armed with pikes and breastplates.
 There remained sixty arquebusiers firing at our men.